AlexGalays/abyssa-js/README.md

 ### Signals

 The router dispatches some signals.
 The signals' API is: `add`, `addOnce` and `remove`.
-All signals receive the current state and the old state as arguments (of type [StateWithParams](#api-stateWithParams)).
+Unless specified otherwise, all signal handlers receive the current state and the old state as arguments (of type [StateWithParams](#api-stateWithParams)).

 #### router.transition.started
 Dispatched when a transition started.